Nina McClelland Memorial Award

 Be prepared to submit the following information:

-- Name of applicant’s postdoc mentor and contact information
+- Name of applicant's postdoctoral mentor and contact information,

-- A curriculum vitae or résumé no more than two pages in length including:
+- A curriculum vitae or résumé no more than two pages in length (Word or PDF file).
+Make sure to include:

-- Field of study, degrees (including month and year earned), and work experience (if any)
+- Field of study, degrees (including month and year earned or expected), education experience, including GPA or another measure of class standing, and work experience (if any).

 The Nina McClelland Memorial Award was established in 2021 thanks to a generous bequest to the American Chemical Society from the estate of Dr. Nina McClelland.
 Dr. McClelland was a champion for green chemistry, serving on the ACS Green Chemistry Institute® Advisory Board for 17 years.
 Her impressive career included professional and volunteer roles as President and CEO of NSF International; Dean of the College of Arts and Sciences at the University of Toledo; and Chair of the Board of Directors of the American Chemical Society (ACS).